TiendaNube/tiendanube-php-sdk/README.md

 Authenticating Your App
 -----------------------
-When the user installs your app, he will be taken to your specified Redirect URI with a parameter called `code` containing your authorization code.
+When a user installs your app, he will be taken to your specified Redirect URI with a parameter called `code` containing your temporary authorization code.

-With this code you can request a permanent access token
+With this code you can request a permanent access token.

 ```php
 $code = $_GET['code'];